 Invasive plants are those that outcompete native species for resources and habitats, affecting both the abundance of local flora and fauna.
 Yellow-twig dogwood can be particularly problematic when planted near wetlands, as it can crowd out more sensitive marsh species.
 If allowed to spread unchecked, it can also alter natural water flows, leading to changes in vegetation composition, soil structure, and water chemistry.

-See also What is Yellow Wood Poppy Plant
+See also What is Yellow Birch Plant

 Fortunately, yellow-twig dogwood is relatively easy to control if it becomes established.
 Pruning or removing seedlings before they have a chance to become established is the best way to prevent its spread.
 If allowed to become established, herbicides or mechanical removal are the most effective methods of controlling yellow-twig dogwood populations.